LGBTQ+ Population In Connecticut

 In 2003, at the request of Anne Stanback, Executive Director of Love Makes a Family, Dr. Julio Morales, Professor Emeritus at the University of Connecticut, School of Social Work, organized Latinas and Latinos for Marriage Equality.
 This was an ad hoc group of heterosexual, lesbian, gay, bisexual, and transgender Latinos who believed that the freedom to marry the person of one's choice was a fundamental right of every American citizen.

-In May 2004 Latinas and Latinos for Marriage Equality was disbanded and CLARO was born.
-Since then, CLARO volunteers and members have been involved in policy, education, and advocacy in addition to, sponsoring plays; participating in Gay Pride events, holding fundraisers, social functions and its annual Rainbow Ball that was begun in 2009.
+In May 2004 Latinas and Latinos for Marriage Equality were disbanded and CLARO was born.
+Since then, CLARO volunteers and members have been involved in policy, education, and advocacy in addition to, sponsoring plays; participating in Gay Pride events, holding fundraisers, social functions, and its annual Rainbow Ball that was begun in 2009.

-CLARO in now planning a conference called D'eso No Se Habla, translated as "One Does Not Speak About That" to be held in 2015 that will bring together LGBT Latino individuals and families in efforts to address cultural and linguistic issues relating to homophobia, to support Latino/families that are proud of their LGBTQI members and to help LGBTQI families and individuals.
+CLARO is now planning a conference called D'eso No Se Habla, translated as "One Does Not Speak About That" to be held in 2015 that will bring together LGBT Latino individuals and families in efforts to address cultural and linguistic issues relating to homophobia, to support Latino/families that are proud of their LGBTQI members and to help LGBTQ+ families and individuals.